 How do I monitor system health of an Elasticsearch server?¶

-You may also refer to this excellent article about Elasticsearch performance monitoring.
-It is not written specifically for Prometheus which Mattermost’s performance monitoring system uses, but has several tips and best practices.
+You can also refer to this article about Elasticsearch performance monitoring.
+It’s not written specifically for Prometheus, which Mattermost’s performance monitoring system uses, but has several tips and best practices.

 Why does a 25,000 post database take a long time to index in Elasticsearch?¶

 BulkIndexingTimeWindowSecondsconfiguration value is too low for efficient indexing of such a “sparse” database.
-Optimally the value of that config should be set such that the median number of posts falling within any period of that time in the database is around 700 to 800.
+The value of that config should ideally be set so that the median number of posts falling within any period of that time in the database is around 700 to 800.
 The default value is 1 hour, so if you are doing a lot less than 800 posts an hour on average, then the indexing will be much slower in terms of “posts per unit time”.
 This can be sped up by increasing that time window.